 - Woerden: Saturday morning

-The choice of best cheese market to visit in Holland depends on various factors.
+The choice of the best cheese market to visit in Holland depends on various factors.
 The market in Alkmaar is arguably the most famous and the best spectacle.
 Gouda is the most interesting town.
 Edam is closest to Amsterdam and in a pretty small town.
 Woerden is the least touristy and more farmers market than tourist attraction.

 Alkmaar Show Cheese Market

 The cheese market (kaasmarkt) on the Waagplein in Alkmaar, North-Holland, is one of the top sights to see in Holland and arguably the most photogenic of all the cheese markets in the Netherlands.